 Note: Creators and Explorers who have editing permissions can also control Explain Data Settings.
 For more information, see Control Access to Explain Data.

 - Hover over a Help icon to see tooltip help for an explanation.
 Click the Help icon to keep the tooltip open.
 Click a Learn More link to open the related help topic.

-- Run Explain Data on a mark.
+- Run Explain Data on a dashboard, sheet, or mark.